mountainduo/klyxx-full-stack-take-home/README.md

 The `/inventory` route handles GET requests to return all inventory and to return a single product in the inventory by product id.

+`inventory.json` contains the 6 hard-coded products in the store's inventory.

 # Full-stack Intern Take Home
 This repository contains the base code for our standard take home assignment for a full-stack development intern, usually given out after the initial phone screen.